Last updated on April 3rd, 2020 at 12:45 pm

 A new way to enjoy mimosas at brunch is with hard cider instead of champagne.
 This Cider Mimosa is a refreshing combination of Rosé Hard Cider and Orange Pineapple Juice that is fresh new take on a classic!

 Before we can talk about this new twist on a classic breakfast alcoholic drink, we must talk about the original.

 When you ask this question you might get a funny look.
-Everyone I am friends with knows what’s in a mimosa, and how you make one.
-Simple!
-It’s orange juice and champagne, numbskull.
+Everyone I am friends with knows what’s in a mimosa, and how you make one probably because we love to drink.

 If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy Rosé Cider Mimosa recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 Hard cider is an alcoholic beverage made by fermenting apple juice.
 It is definitely sweeter than beer but for me it is easier on the tongue than champagne.
 It does have the bubbles that are needed to bring the flavors of the juice to the forefront.

 Last month I turned a margarita on it’s head and made one with beer instead of tequila so I am continuing the tradition and substituting hard cider for the champs.
 The real reason is champagne gives me a headache so I went with something I can drink without the side effects.